View a history of the Ferny Grove and surrounding areas.

 In 2000 Mr Ralph Took was appointed to the Education Queensland Central Office to oversee Secondary School Renewal, the statewide school facilities refurbishment program, and Mr Chris Rider was appointed Principal.
 By 2006, the school had grown to over 1600 students and the long-awaited opening of the Auditorium to house the Music and LOTE departments took place.
 Our longest serving Principal was honoured with the building being named The Ralph Took Auditorium.

 Mr Chris Rider was appointed to Head Office to oversee the OneSchool program and Mrs Kaye Gardner was appointed Executive Principal in July 2007.
 In Term 2, 2010, Mrs Gardner was appointed to another school, and Mr David Sutton became Acting Principal for a term, prior to the appointment of Mr Mark Breckenridge as Principal in July 2010.
 He then became our Executive Principal at the beginning of 2016 and remained with us until he was appointed President of the Queensland Principal's Association in January 2018.
 Mr John Schuh was then appointed the new Executive Principal at Ferny Grove SHS.
+In 2021, Mr Joseba Larrazabal was appointed Acting Executive Principal for Term 1 and 2 and Ms Janelle Amos is currently the Acting Executive Principal.

 In 2015 the historic education reform transferring Year 7 to high schools in Queensland resulted in Ferny Grove High's student population increasing to approximately 1700.
 In 2016, an Enrolment Management Plan was implemented at the school due to its enrolment reaching near capacity.
 We currently have over 1800 students at our school.